openmobilityfoundation/mobility-data-specification/README.md

 # Related Projects

 Community projects are those efforts by individual contributors or informal groups that take place outside Open Mobility Foundation’s formalized process, complementing MDS.
-These releated projects often push new ideas forward through experimental or locally-focused development, and are an important part of a thriving open source community.
+These related projects often push new ideas forward through experimental or locally-focused development, and are an important part of a thriving open source community.
 Some of these projects may eventually be contributed to and managed by the Open Mobility Foundation.

-The OMF's [Communtiy Projects](https://www.openmobilityfoundation.org/community-projects/) page has an every growing list of projects releated to MDS, and see our [Privacy Committee's State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) for more examples.
+The OMF's [Communitiy Projects](https://www.openmobilityfoundation.org/community-projects/) page has an every growing list of projects related to MDS, and see our [Privacy Committee's State of Practice](https://github.com/openmobilityfoundation/privacy-committee/blob/main/products/state-of-the-practice.md) for more examples.

 Please [let us know](https://www.openmobilityfoundation.org/get-in-touch/) if you create open source or private tools for implementing or working with MDS data.